allamand/aws-eks-best-practices/content/security/docs/multitenancy.md

 # Tenant Isolation
 When we think of multi-tenancy, we often want to isolate a user or application from other users or applications running on a shared infrastructure.

-Kuberntes is a _single tenant orchestrator_, i.e. a single instance of the control plane is shared among all the tenants  within a cluster.
+Kubernetes is a _single tenant orchestrator_, i.e. a single instance of the control plane is shared among all the tenants  within a cluster.
 There are, however, various Kubernetes objects that you can use to create the semblance of multi-tenancy.
 For example, Namespaces and Role-based access controls (RBAC) can be implemented to logically isolate tenants from each other.
 Similarly, Quotas and Limit Ranges can be used to control the amount of cluster resources each tenant can consume.
 Nevertheless, the cluster is the only construct that provides a strong security boundary.
 This is because an attacker that manages to gain access to a host within the cluster can retrieve _all_ Secrets, ConfigMaps, and Volumes, mounted on that host.
 They could also impersonate the Kubelet which would allow them to manipulate the attributes of the node and/or move laterally within the cluster.

 The following sections will explain how to implement tenant isolation while mitigating the risks of using a single tenant orchestrator like Kubernetes.